-If your company has invested in a texting-for-business solution, it can sometimes be a struggle to educate customers about the option to text and how they can use it.
+Once your company has invested in a texting-for-business solution, it’s important to market your new texting capability to customers.
 Although more business are adopting texting—39 percent according to our 2019 State of Texting report—the average consumer still may not grasp the value of this communication channel or know how to go about texting with their favorite companies.

 The good news is that your marketing materials can kill two birds with one stone:

-- Letting customers know they have the option to text you
+- They let customers know they have the option to text you

-- Educating them about how to text you
+- They educate them about how to text you

 To help you promote your texting ability successfully, we’ve compiled some creative, out-of-the box examples of how real companies are doing it today.